theassn/tweet-sentiment-analyzer/README.md

- "A Python tool to classify tweets as positive, negative, or neutral using Text Blob" Install dependencies from Requirements.txt open the folder in vscode run python sentiment_analyzer.py in terminal of vscode
+ "A Python tool to classify tweets as positive, negative, or neutral using Text Blob" Install dependencies from Requirements.txt open the folder in vscode run python sentiment_analyzer.py in terminal of vscod